 MEDICINE-421C.
 INTRODUCTION TO CLINICAL RHEUMATOLOGY.
 (1) Course Goals: An introductory course in Clinical Rheumatology designed to introduce students to the basics of differential diagnosis in the field of rheumatic disease; to provide more detailed knowledge of the most common, major groups of rheumatic disorders.
 (2) How Goals Are Achieved: Didactic and interactive lectures are the primary mode of teaching.
-Handouts and outlines on relevant topics and the Primer of Rheumatic Diseases are provided at the beginning of the course.
+Handouts and outlines on relevant topics are provided during the course.
 One or more sessions(s) may be devoted to patient presentations, with several patients available for questioning and discussion.
 Basic pathophysiology, clinical features, laboratory studies, radiographic findings and pathology correlations are presented.
 (3) Methods of Evaluation: participation in class and discussion of subject matter in concluding session.
 Course director evaluates student with standard Duke evaluation.
 If permitted by the instructor, this clinical course can be audited.
 Credit: 1.
 Enrollment: min 3, max 20.
 Criscione and rheumatology staff

 MEDICINE-423C.
-CLINICAL RHEUMATOLOGY.
+RHEUMATOLOGY.
 (1) Course Goals: Primary - To provide experience in the recognition and care of patients with rheumatic, chronic inflammatory, and immunological diseases, including the various forms of arthritis, connective tissue disease, vasculitis, and metabolic arthropathies.
 Secondary - To develop skills in the interpretation of specialized laboratory studies relating to the evaluation of patients with rheumatic, immunological, and metabolic disorders.
 Students are also exposed to joint aspiration and injection, synovial fluid analysis, bone and joint radiology, and histopathological analysis of tissue.
 (2) How Goals Are Achieved: Students evaluate patients at the Duke and Durham VA Hospitals.
 Daily rounds are held with faculty, house staff, and students that focus on oral presentation of patients with detailed review of pertinent laboratory, x-ray and pathological findings.
 Basic Science Conference; Bone and Joint Radiology Conference; Pathology Conference; and Rheumatology and Immunology Grand Rounds are held on a regular basis.
 Emphasis is placed on a comprehensive approach to the evaluation and treatment of patients with rheumatic, inflammatory, immune and metabolic disorders.
 Students are assigned primary house officer level responsibilities on the Consultation Service and the Outpatient Clinics at the Duke or Durham VA Hospitals.
 (3) Methods of Evaluation: Student evaluations are based on their performance on rounds and in the clinics, including history and physical examination skills and outside reading.
 This is a sole enrollment course and, as such, cannot be taken in conjunction with any other course.
+For more information, please contact Judy Gentry at 684-4499 or via email at gentr013@mc.duke.edu.
 Credit: 4.
 Enrollment: max 2.
-St. Clair and rheumatology/immunology staff.
+St. Clair, Allen, Criscione, Rice, Pisetsky, Levesque, Sundy, Shanahan, McCallum, Clowse, Hershfield, Kraus, and Geletka.
 Sole enrollment